prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-native-inapp-android.md

 1. The publisher configures a native ad unit.
 2. PBM fetches native demand, however, instead of caching the native assets on the server, the assets are cached locally in the SDK.
 3. Bid request are made to Prebid bidders.
-4. Upon receiving results from Google Ad Manager/MoPub PBM determines if any of the received items are Prebid ads.
+4. Upon receiving results from Google Ad Manager/MoPub PBM determines if any of the received items are from Prebid server.
 5. If there are Prebid ads, the cached assets are then rendered.

 {% capture importantNote %}